 - Doc Savage: His band of sidekicks are all explicitly stated to be world-class in their specialties, and Doc is explicitly stated to be better at their specialty than each of them.
 He's a better chemist than Monk, a better geologist than Johnny, a better electrical engineer than Long Tom, a better construction engineer (and stronger physically) than Renny, and a better diplomat than Ham.

-- In the Star Wars Expanded Universe, the E-Wing fighter is developed to replace the X-Wing, surpassing it in all areas: ordnance, speed, shields, and hyperdrive.
+- The E-Wing fighter is developed to replace the X-Wing, surpassing it in all areas: ordnance, speed, shields, and hyperdrive.
 Its expense meant that it never saw as wide deployment as the cheaper X-Wing, being largely reserved for elite squadrons.